How bullying is prevented

 How bullying is dealt with

 A pupil who has perpetrated bullying will also be given the opportunity to discuss what has happened and how he become involved.
-The purpose of this meeting will be to ensure that the perpetrator accepts that his behaviour was wrong, knows that the bullying must stop and that he will be closely monitored – and to establish the plan of action for improving his attitude.
+The purpose of this meeting will be to ensure that the perpetrator accepts that their behaviour was wrong, knows that the bullying must stop and that they will be closely monitored – and to establish the plan of action for improving their attitude.
 Occasionally, the perpetrator may also be advised to seek counselling or anger management support.

 Where appropriate, bystanders (see below) will also be spoken to about how they become involved and what made them speak out (or what prevented them from doing so).